146 Metlars Lane, Piscataway, NJ 08854 | T: (732) 562-1990 | F: (732) 562-1399 | email@example.com

 NFP is a way of life which can open new areas of mutual communication and cooperation in the marriage relationship and afford a couple new insights into the procreative and unitive aspects of their fertility.
 This way of life requires full participation from both partners and both must be completely familiar with the method.
 Couple participation is one of the strongest benefits and recommendations of NFP.
 However, all will be welcome to the sessions.
 It is often easier for couples to learn the method before marriage.

-The Sympto Thermal NFP classes are also available through a program at St. Peter's University Hospital, New Brunswick, by appointment Mon-Fri 9 a.m. - 4 p.m.
+The Sympto Thermal NFP classes are also available through a program at the St. John Neumann Center in Piscataway, by appointment Mon-Fri between 9 a.m. - 4 p.m.
 To learn about the Sympto Thermal method please contact:

 Rosemary Kern, MHA, Manager